pinellolab/haystack_bio/README.md

 **On Mac**

-The instructions are as follows.
+The instructions consist of the following commands.
 The first line downloads the latest Linux Miniconda 2 (Python 2) to your home directory.
 The second line gives permissions to execute the file as a program.
 The third line executes the program

     wget -c https://repo.continuum.io/miniconda/Miniconda2-latest-MacOSX-x86_64.sh -O $HOME/miniconda.sh
     chmod +x $HOME/miniconda.sh